-Smart OTP emerged to solve both inconveniences, but there are still clear limitations.
-Creating an OTP number by tapping a card on a smartphone is clearly a huge step forward in user convenience, but at the time it did not support iOS, used by more than 25% of users worldwide.
+Smart OTP emerged to solve both inconveniences, but there are still clear limitations including the requirement for a separate card.
+Generating OTP numbers by tapping a card on a smartphone is clearly a step forward in terms of technology.
+However at the time it did not support iOS, used by more than 25% of users worldwide.

-swIDch’s card-tagging OTP generation technology focuses on user convenience.
-It is embedded in Toss Bank’s payment card and allows users to transfer large remittance services by simply tapping the card on the back of their smartphone.
+swIDch’s card-tapping OTP generation technology focuses on user convenience.
+It is embedded in Toss Bank’s payment card (instead of a separate Smart OTP card) and allows users to transfer large remittance services by simply tapping their payment card on the back of their smartphone.

 Since the payment card itself generates OTPs, users no longer have to carry around a separate token device or be concerned about its battery or expiry date.
-There is no need to enter a password to generate an OTP, and no hassle of typing in the OTP digits manually.
-A simple tapping on the back of a smartphone is enough to authenticate a user securely and accurately.
+There is no need to enter passwords to generate an OTPs, and no hassle of typing OTP digits manually.
+A simple tap on the back of a smartphone is enough to authenticate a user securely and accurately.

-When swIDch developed the OTAC-based switch-OTP, smart OTP required two-way communication with a smartphone, supported only by Android OS.
-Smart OTP was not available in iOS due to various restrictions of iOS, which is bisecting the mobile OS market along with Android.
+When swIDch developed the OTAC-based switch-OTP, standard smart OTP technology required two-way (bi-directional) communication with smartphones, supported only by Android OS.
+Smart OTP was not available in iOS due to operational limitations.

-However, One-Time Authentication Code (OTAC) technology applied to the switch-OTP is unidirectional (one-way) and transmits the dynamic code generated through card tapping in the back of the smartphone into the server, so it can be applied to iOS as well.
+However, swIDch's One-Time Authentication Code (OTAC) technology applied to Toss Bank's 'switch-OTP' is unidirectional (one-way) and transmits dynamic codes generated through card tapping on the back of the smartphone onto the server, so it can be applied to iOS as well.
 As a result, by overcoming the limits of smart OTP (criticized as an Android-only service) switch-OTP allows iPhone users to benefit from the same service.